3a7/SQL-Hunter/README.md

 # SQL Hunter
-SQL Hunter v1 is a URL SQL injection checker for multiple pages at once
+SQL Hunter v1 is a URL SQL injection checker for multiple pages at once!

 <h2> The program is suitable for all different OS</h2>